badge showing QUITTR achievements and positive user feedback

 A Note From QUITTR

 Masturbation is a completely normal way for people to touch their own bodies to feel pleasure and reach a climax.
-When done in moderation, masturbation provides proven health perks, such as lowering a man's risk of prostate cancer by 31% and naturally boosting a woman's pain tolerance by over 40%.
+When done in moderation, masturbation is associated with health benefits, such as a lower risk of prostate cancer in men and increased pain tolerance of up to 75% in women during orgasm.

 However, masturbating too much can cause side effects like painful skin irritation and temporarily numb the physical nerves.
 Masturbating can become a serious issue when it becomes compulsive masturbation, where there is a loss of control and disruption to daily life.